Parasitic disease

 A parasitic disease, also known as parasitosis, is an infectious disease caused by parasites.
 Parasites are organisms which derive sustenance from its host while causing it harm.
 The study of parasites and parasitic diseases is known as parasitology.
 Medical parasitology is concerned with three major groups of parasites: parasitic protozoa, helminths, and parasitic arthropods.
 Parasitic diseases are thus considered those diseases that are caused by pathogens belonging taxonomically to either the animal kingdom, or the protozoan kingdom.

 Terminology

 Although organisms such as bacteria function as parasites, the usage of the term "parasitic disease" is usually more restricted.
 The three main types of organisms causing these conditions are protozoa (causing protozoan infection), helminths (helminthiasis), and ectoparasites.
 Protozoa and helminths are usually endoparasites (usually living inside the body of the host), while ectoparasites usually live on the surface of the host.
 Protozoa are single-celled, microscopic organisms that belong to the kingdom Protista.
 Helminths on the other hand are macroscopic, multicellular organisms that belong to the kingdom Animalia.
 Protozoans obtain their required nutrients through pinocytosis and phagocytosis.
 Helminths of class Cestoidea and Trematoda absorb nutrients, whereas nematodes obtain needed nourishment through ingestion.
 Occasionally the definition of "parasitic disease" is restricted to diseases due to endoparasites.

+Some parasitic diseases can occur in either an acute or chronic form.
+The acute form is characterized by quicker and often more severe onset of symptoms.
+The chronic form is typically less severe but is life-long.
+Some parasites that cause chronic and acute manifestations in their respective diseases are: